alfaloo/digital-garden/content/en/introduction.md

 weight: 1
 ---

-In my digital garden, you can browse through my experiences, cool projects, various writings, and digital illustrations (all the graphics on this site were designed by me!).
+In my digital garden, you can browse through my experiences, cool projects, various writings, and digital illustrations.
 I hope you enjoy your visit and feel free to connect with me on my socials!